karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

   - Updated getShardQueryFunction to return items as EntityItemByToken<C, ET>[] and to include pageKey only when present (optional), matching ShardQueryFunction<C, ET, ITS, CF>.

+- QueryBuilder SQF return typing
+  - Eliminated inferred union by anchoring the return to ShardQueryResult and setting pageKey conditionally on presence (optional property).